What is a “toxic” person?

 - The ex-partner, who earns a lot of money and still refuses to pay any child support or see the children so that they can get back at or hurt the other parent for leaving them

-- The self centred friend, who consistently demands support with the ongoing crises they have in their life, and then is nowhere to be seen when their friends are in need of support
+- The self-centred friend, who consistently demands assistance with the ongoing crises they have in their life, is nowhere to be seen when their friends need support.

-I have seen or heard about all of these traits in individuals through both my personal and professional life, and this is barely scratching the surface.
-There are many other stories that I have heard that are even more severe and it really is disheartening to think that there are people out there who are capable of committing such horrible acts on a regular basis without ever questioning their behaviour or feeling guilt.
+I have seen or heard about these traits in individuals through my personal and professional life, and this is barely scratching the surface.
+There are many other stories that I have heard that are even more severe.
+It really is disheartening to think that there are people out there who can commit such horrible acts regularly without ever questioning their behaviour or feeling guilt.

-Even though I have come to have a better rational understanding of why this type of behaviour occurs through studying Psychology for the past 11 years, it still doesn’t make sense on an emotional level when someone can so obviously be hurting the person that “they are meant to love” (societal expectations) and sometimes “say that they love” (individual expectations), even though their behaviours are clearly the opposite.
+Even though I have a better rational understanding of why this behaviour occurs by studying Psychology for the past 11 years, it still doesn’t make sense to me emotionally.
+I don’t get how someone can hurt the person that “they are meant to love” (societal expectations) and “say that they love” (individual expectations) when their behaviours are precisely the opposite.

 The reasons why someone might treat others in a harmful way include:

 - They have a personality disorder and could improve their symptoms with appropriate treatment and management.
-Consisting of the Axis II disorders, including Borderline Personality Disorder (PD), Obsessive Compulsive PD, Antisocial PD, Avoidant PD, Dependent PD, Histrionic PD and Narcissistic PD.
+Consisting of Axis II disorders, including Borderline Personality Disorder (PD), Obsessive-Compulsive PD, Antisocial PD, Avoidant PD, Dependent PD, Histrionic PD and Narcissistic PD.
 Research suggests that some of the symptoms of personality disorders can also be managed through treatment, such as Dialectical Behavioural Therapy (DBT) for Borderline PD.
-However, personality disorders are generally lifelong conditions that impact the individual across several different areas of their functioning, including their interpersonal effectiveness skills.
+However, personality disorders are generally lifelong conditions that impact individuals across several different areas of their functioning, including their interpersonal effectiveness skills.
 Therefore the likelihood of toxic behaviour increases, especially with Narcissistic and Antisocial PDs.

 - They are a Psychopath or a Deviant and are therefore unlikely to change, even with treatment.
-Sometimes known as ‘The Dark Triad’, Machiavellians, Narcissists and Psychopaths all share the common trait of lacking empathy for their victims or anyone that they take advantage of in order to get what they want.
-There is little evidence that treatment is ever successful with Psychopaths and people who are Sexual Deviants (e.g. serial offending Pedophiles), and sometimes the best thing that society can do is to lock up these individual’s in a maximum security prison to minimise the harm that they can inflict upon others.
-However, many Narcissists and Machiavellians (who believe that the ends justifies the means) are unlikely to be arrested or incarcerated for their behaviours, and are therefore most likely to be the toxic people that inflict the most damage on others without any remorse for what they do.
+Sometimes known as ‘The Dark Triad’, Machiavellians, Narcissists and Psychopaths all share the common trait of lacking empathy for their victims or anyone they take advantage of to get what they want.
+There is little evidence that treatment is ever successful with Psychopaths and people who are Sexual Deviants (e.g. serial offending Pedophiles).
+Sometimes, the best thing that society can do is lock up these individuals in a maximum-security prison to minimise the harm they can inflict upon others.
+However, many Narcissists and Machiavellians (who believe that the ends justify the means) are unlikely to be arrested or incarcerated for their behaviours.
+Therefore, they are most likely to be the toxic people that inflict the most damage on others without any remorse for what they do.

 How to Successfully Manage Toxic People